abhijith95/RL_trading/readme.md

 value.
 Note that the portfolio value will be sum of the value of assets and remaining cash.

-## Training the networks
-The data file contains every day price of 15 different stocks (primarily from Swedish market), from 2011 Jan to 2022 Oct.
-The training data will be from 2011 Jan to 2020 Dec, the test data set will be from 2021 Jan till end of the data.
-There is no validation set to tune the hyperparameters in this case.

 ## The network
 Both the actor and critic network will be made of sequentially built dense NN layers.
 The output from the actor network will